awsdocs/aws-doc-sdk-examples/kotlin/services/glue/Readme.md

-# AWS Glue Kotlin code examples
+# AWS Glue code examples for the SDK for Kotlin

 ## Overview
-This README discusses how to run and test the Kotlin code examples for AWS Glue.
+This README discusses how to run and test the AWS SDK for Kotlin code examples for AWS Glue.

 AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.

 ## ⚠️ Important
-* Running this code might result in charges to your AWS account.
+* The SDK for Kotlin examples perform AWS operations for the account and AWS Region for which you've specified credentials.
+Running these examples might incur charges on your account.
+For details about the charges you can expect for a given service and API operation, see the [AWS Pricing page](https://aws.amazon.com/pricing/).
 * Running the tests might result in charges to your AWS account.
 *  We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).